 Connecting to a VPN to use with Netflix and other streaming services can get you access to all kinds of geoblocked websites, hopefully avoiding those annoying 'not available in your region' error messages.

-To test the unblocking abilities of Private Internet Access, we connected to various PIA locations, then attempted to access US-only Netflix and YouTube content, Amazon Prime, BBC iPlayer and Disney+.
+To test the unblocking abilities of Private Internet Access, we attempted to access US-only Netflix content, Amazon Prime, BBC iPlayer and Disney+ from three test locations.

-BBC iPlayer is more of a challenge.
+BBC iPlayer also has solid VPN defenses, and they proved more of a challenge.
 Private Internet Access didn't get us into the service during our last review, and unfortunately it didn't work this time, either.

 Private Internet Access supports P2P, and we don't just mean on a couple of specialist servers hidden away somewhere.
 You can use torrents from any location, with no bandwidth or other limits to restrict your activities.